llvm/clangd-www/config.md

 JSON is a subset of YAML, so you can use that syntax if you prefer.

 Changes should take effect immediately as you continue to edit code.
-For now, config file errors are reported only in the clangd logs.

 ## Loading and combining fragments